 There is just something about the rustic simplicity of Greek cuisine that always seems to hit the spot when travelling.
 For this reason, I highly recommend this North Shore Hellenic hotspot that’s been slanging souvlaki since 1984.

-Anatoli aims to pair their award-winning mezze-style Greek cuisine with North American service and hospitality and casual LoLo sensibilities.
+Anatoli aims to pair its award-winning mezze-style Greek cuisine with North American service and hospitality and casual LoLo sensibilities.
 At this goal they’ve most definitely succeeded, even expanding to two additional locations.

-The mezze platter is my go to here, offering calamari, homous and pita, spanakopita, keftedes, tzatziki and Greek salad.
-These are paired with your choice of entrees (lamb chops, souvlaki or braised lamb) and Greek potatoes.
+The mezze platter is my go-to here, offering calamari, humous and pita, spanakopita, keftedes, tzatziki, and Greek salad.
+These are paired with your choice of entrees (lamb chops, souvlaki, or braised lamb) and Greek potatoes.
 It’s hard to find a better deal for a couple or family.

 Jägerhof Restaurant